Logan20123/MERN-stack-e-commerce-store/README.md

 * A cart system to add multiple products in cart

 Front-end is made with React - Redux, server is made with Node/Express and database used in MongoDB/ mongoose.

+Added Selenium test in Python to test website in admin mode, and navigate theough online order process until checkout